sisl/Chimp/README.md

 Once you have the dependencies installed you should be able to run the framework using a CPU.
 To use the GPU, you will need CUDA and a supported graphcis card.

+# Getting Started

+If you are interested in using it for your own reinforcement learning problems check out [this mountain car tutorial](https://github.com/sisl/Chimp/blob/master/examples/mountain_car.ipynb) to get an idea of how to write your own simulator class.
+If you would like to use Chimp with the Atari Learning Environemnt check out the atari_tutorial.py file to get started.

 # Architecture

 Chimp consists of four main modules: Agent, Learner, Simulator, and Memory.
 Such decomposition leads to a very powerful and flexible framework for reinforcement learning experiments, where one can quickly switch between simulators, replay memory implementations, and various deep learning backends.